carlosbebe/scratch_cluster/README.md

 ![Architecture](Architecture.png)

 * **mysql:** Slurm database.
-* **slurmdbd:** Slurm DataBase Daemon is in change of recording accounting clusters information in a single database.
+* **slurmdbd:** Slurm DataBase Daemon is in charge of recording accounting clusters information in a single database.
 * **slurmctld:** Centralized manager that monitors resources and work.
 * **slurmd:** Compute node daemon that waits for jobs, executes them and return the status.
 * **scratch_cluster_default:** Internal virtual network created by docker.